 This course is designed to provide students with a solid background in hospitality sales and marketing.
-The main focus is on practical sales techniques for selling to targeted markets.
+The main focus is on practical sales techniques for selling to targeted

 Prerequisite: HSM 100.
-3 lecture hours per week.
-3 credit hours

 HSM 290 - Co-op Education Experience in Hospitality Management